jbaumbach/socialtagg-web/README.md

     $ node loadtest.js

-## Day to day SVN and Heroku operations
+## Day to day Assembla and Heroku operations

    The SocialTagg website uses Assembla+SVN for general source control operations, and Heroku uses GIT for deployment to the production website.